Updated for Q4, 2023

-If you’re new to OnPay, and your company has already paid wages in 2022, we will need your prior payroll information by way of payroll reports provided by you, in order to correctly calculate withholdings and deductions, and process year-end forms and filings.
+If you’re new to OnPay, and your company has already paid wages in 2023, we will need your prior payroll information by way of payroll reports provided by you, in order to correctly calculate withholdings and deductions, and process year-end forms and filings.
 The accuracy of these calculations and filings depends on the prior payroll information provided by your reports.
+To ensure a smooth transition, both to OnPay and into the new year, carefully follow the following instructions for the formatting of these reports for each quarter of 2023.

 What we’ll cover